firasuke/awesome/README.md

 * [ELLCC](http://ellcc.org): A project using clang and the LLVM compiler infrastructure

+* [Eltanin](https://eltan.in.net/): A project aiming to produce a free, simple and complete general purpose operating system

 * [Embedded Linux Wiki](https://elinux.org): The purpose of this wiki is to preserve and present information about the development and use of Linux in embedded systems as well as open source projects and tools for general embedded